 call Betsy Black for more information on how to apply for a “Gap Exception”

 There are a few services that are not covered by our facility fee and are due within 30 days of the birth:

 Indiana Newborn Metabolic Screen $115: This is a mandatory test done at the second home visit.
 The fee goes directly to the Indiana Newborn Screening Laboratory.

 IV & Medication charges: Varies from $100-300 depending on use.
 There is no additional charge if you do not use these services.

 Nitrous Oxide: $200, a $50 refundable fee is paid prenatally if you use the nitrous oxide for more than 30 minutes the full fee is charged.

 Extended Stay: $25 per hour post-discharge, up to 24 hours stay.
 Stay overnight for less than the cost of a hotel room.

 Labs: If we send a blood sample to the lab either Goshen Hospital or South Bend Medical Foundation, they will bill you directly.
 This will apply if you are RH negative or if your baby is jaundiced.

-RhoGam injection: $150 (billed by Fairhaven) for Rh negative mother if baby is Rh positive
+RhoGam injection: This is billed from your midwife provider for Rh negative mother if baby is Rh positive.